yaniv-peretz/Coupon-System/lib/README.md

 # CouponSys.jar
-includes all the base java obcets, as creating the DB access. to view the source code, open CouponSys.jar with zip/rar program.
+Structures the base java objects, as creation of the DB access, java beans, and access facades. to view the source code, open CouponSys.jar with zip/rar program.